DistributedCollective/sovryn-dapp/README.md

 ## What's inside?

-This is a turborepo for the Sovryn dApp and associated packages that are used to construct the user interface.
+This is a turborepo for the Sovryn dapp and it's associated packages.

 ### Apps and Packages

-- `frontend`: a react app
+- `frontend`: Sovryn dapp Frontend
-- `@sovryn/ui`: a stub React component library shared by our apps
+- `@sovryn/ui`: Sovryn UI Library.
+Suite of React Typescript UI components that can be used in any dapp that wants to adhere to Sovryn UX
-- `@sovryn/contracts`: smart contract definition including ABIs, token details, contract addresses for main/testnet environments, and utilty functions for interacting with Sovryn smart contracts
+- `@sovryn/contracts`: smart contract definition including ABIs, token details, contract addresses for all chain environments, and utilty functions for interacting with Sovryn smart contracts.
+Further details on contracts used here can be found in the various [DistributedCollective repositories](https://github.com/DistributedCollective).
 - `@sovryn/ethers-provider`: helper functions for accessing ethers static provider
 - `@sovryn/eslint-config-custom`: `eslint` configurations (includes `eslint-config-next` and `eslint-config-prettier`)
 - `@sovryn/tailwindcss-config`: `tailwindcss` configuration